🏆 Honourable Mention in The Mysfic Awards (December 2020 - January 2021)

 The man shoved the clutch all the way to the floor.
-Without being conscious of the showery weather or the road, the car run over the lit highway.
-Steve took a moment to observe the rain droplets reflecting the bright yellowish lights, drawing diffuse yellow spots on the windscreen’s surface.
+Without being conscious of the showery weather or the road, the car ran over the lit highway.
+Steve took a moment to observe the rain droplets reflecting the bright yellowish lights, drawing diffuse yellow spots on the surface of the windscreen.
 He diverted his attention to the shifting scenery.
-It was three o’clock in the afternoon; the ominous sky throwing thunders and outbursts of lightning frantically into perfectly aligned areas.
-Man’s thoughts were mixed and turbid, flashes of his preceding life marching in his mind.
+It was three o’clock in the afternoon; the ominous sky was throwing thunders and outbursts of lightning frantically into perfectly aligned areas.
+Man’s thoughts were mixed and turbid, flashes of his preceding days marching in his mind.

-The ring of his mobile woke him up from fantasising.
-He located it behind a bunch of clothes flung on the passenger sitting, snatched the phone with his left and without looking at its screen, answered.
+The ringing of his mobile woke him up from fantasising.
+He located it behind a bunch of clothes flung on the passenger’s seat, snatched the phone with his left and without looking at the screen, answered.

-“What have you done?” a voice lamented in the receiver.
+“What did you do?” a voice lamented in the receiver.

-“What I had to,” he said, letting out sorrow tears.
+“What I had to,” he said, letting out tears of sorrow.

-“I won’t!” he replied, determined, “I cannot,” he finished the conversation but held the phone to his ear only to hear her cursing, swearing, imploring.
-As Steve ended the conversation, he found himself in an industrial area at the outskirt of the city.
-The rain stopped, filling the air with an electrical heaviness which made him feel awkward in his own skin.
+“I won’t!” he replied, determined.
+“I cannot.”
+He finished the conversation but held the phone to his ear, only to hear her cursing, imploring.
+As Steve ended the conversation, he found himself in an industrial area on the outskirts of the city.
+The rain stopped, filling the air with an electrical heaviness that made him feel awkward in his own skin.

 He couldn’t make the call; the signal was off.
 The air turned tropical, getting excessively hard to breathe.
-The ground split, bringing at the surface tremendous hot steam.
+Suddenly, the ground split, bringing at the surface tremendous hot steam.
 He looked back, skin bunching around his eyes.
-A dense red mist crawled at his feet, enveloping him.
+A dense red mist crawled at his feet, clothing him.

 Steve picked up a growl and quick steps resounding close to him.
 He felt the oxygen cut off by a scaled hand squeezing his throat.
 Through the thick smog, he saw a face gaining contour.
-He wished to scream, but his body refused to listen.
+He longed for screaming, but his body refused to listen.

 Forgive me, Lord, for I have sinned.